 As Felix’s poster mag, Kung Fu Monthly, was published in 14 countries and 11 languages at its peak.
 I really should have set up a rival!
 Amazing that it never occurred to me, especially as Tony Crawley had produced two Kung Fu poster mag oneshots the previous year (one on the films, one on the TV series).

 But instead I came up with Foul! as a football hooligan poster mag (no, really!).
 That didn’t fly either.

 In desperation, I looked back at one of Roger Cook’s earlier efforts, Monster Mag.

-With Roger’s wife – Jan Cook – soon replacing him as editor, this poster mag had lasted 14 issues the previous year, a far more respectable total than my meagre 3-isssue 1976 continuation, and had gained a certain notoriety because of issue two ( left).
+With Roger’s wife – Jan Cook – soon replacing him as editor, this poster mag had lasted 14 issues the previous year, a far more respectable total than my meagre 3-isssue 1976 continuation, and had gained a certain notoriety because of issue two, as will be explained.
 Like Tarzan, Korak and Laurel & Hardy, this had gone out under the Williams imprint, with several of the group’s European publishers taking copies in their own languages.